hail-is/hail/README.md

 optional arguments:
-  -h, --help            show this help message and exit --hash HASH           Hail build to use for notebook initialization
+  -h, --help            show this help message and exit --properties PROPERTIES, -p PROPERTIES
-                        (default: latest).
-  --spark {2.0.2,2.2.0}
-                        Spark version used to build Hail (default: 2.0.2).
-  --version {0.1,devel}
-                        Hail version to use (default: 0.1).
-  --jar JAR             Custom Hail jar to use.
-  --zip ZIP             Custom Hail zip to use.
-  --properties PROPERTIES, -p PROPERTIES
                         Extra Spark properties to set.
   --args ARGS           Quoted string of arguments to pass to the Hail script